Montana Personal Responsibility Education Program (PREP)

 What is Montana PREP?

 DPHHS supports the efforts of 6 local agencies across Montana to implement Montana’s Personal Responsibility Education Program (MT PREP).
 MT PREP is federally funded through 2014 by the Patient Protection and Affordable Care Act of 2010 to educate youth on abstinence and contraception, and other adult preparation topics.
 The goal of MT PREP is to prevent teen pregnancy and sexually transmitted infections and to help Montana teens go on to lead healthy, productive lives.
+Montana chose two evidenced based teen pregnancy prevention curriculum from the 28 approved evidenced based curricula.
 Local agencies accomplish this by providing middle and high school students with the following evidenced-based curricula proven to teach refusal skills and change risk-taking behavior:

 Draw the Line/Respect the Line